 Here are some quick and easy ways of making your Christmas cake one of the stand-outs during festive entertaining.

 The cake already comes in a really cute tin, so you could keep it simple and tie on some twine.
-Add some earthy sprigs (like these basil and thyme flowers directly from my recently blossoming herb garden – hurrah!) or keep it traditional with a pine tree cutting and pine cones.
-The hand made gift tag is a H&D original which will be available in a pack when our online store kicks off in 2014… and we’ve included gift tags into the competition prize outlined at the end of this feature.
+Add some earthy sprigs (like these basil and thyme flowers directly from my recently blossoming herb garden) or keep it traditional with a pine tree cutting and pine cones.

-It’s the traditional way and oh so simple.
 Cherries are in abundant supply throughout Australia at the moment and they taste delicious.
 They add the perfect burst of festive colour when clustered on top of a cake.
-Dust the cherries with some icing sugar for a frost-looking finish (I couldn’t find any in my pantry on this occasion).
-Serve with custard in a cute jar.
+Dust the cherries with some icing sugar for a frosty finish.
+Serve with custard in a cute jar or bottle.
 I like to add ground nutmeg and a hint of brandy to my custard mix.

 This mini truffle and pudding pair are a cute alternative to the full sized cake.